Morgenthau Plan: Second Quebec Conference (September 1944)

-Churchill's initial opposition to the plan
+British reaction

-Churchill was not initially inclined to support the proposal, saying "England would be chained to a dead body."
+Churchill was not initially inclined to support the proposal, saying "England would be chained to a dead body".
 Roosevelt reminded Churchill of Stalin's comments at the Tehran Conference, and asked "Are you going to let Germany produce modern metal furniture?
 The manufacture of metal furniture can be quickly turned into the manufacture of armament."
 The meeting broke up on Churchill's disagreement but Roosevelt suggested that Morgenthau and White continue to discuss with Lord Cherwell, Churchill's personal assistant.

 Lord Cherwell has been described as having "an almost pathological hatred for Nazi Germany, and an almost medieval desire for revenge was a part of his character".
 Morgenthau is quoted as saying to his staff that "I can't overemphasize how helpful Lord Cherwell was because he could advise how to handle Churchill".
 In any case, Cherwell was able to persuade Churchill to change his mind.
 Churchill later said that "At first I was violently opposed to the idea.
 But the President and Mr. Morgenthau from whom we had much to ask were so insistent that in the end we agreed to consider it".

-Some have read into the clause "from whom we had much to ask" that Churchill was bought off, and note a September 15 memo from Roosevelt to Hull stating that "Morgenthau has presented at Quebec, in conjunction with his plan for Germany, a proposal of credits to Britain totalling six and half billion dollars."
+Some have read into the clause "from whom we had much to ask" that Churchill was bought off, and note a September 15 memo from Roosevelt to Hull stating that "Morgenthau has presented at Quebec, in conjunction with his plan for Germany, a proposal of credits to Britain totalling six and half billion dollars".
 Hull's comment on this was that "this might suggest to some the quid pro quo with which the Secretary of the Treasury was able to get Mr. Churchill's adherence to his cataclysmic plan for Germany".

 At Quebec, White made sure that Lord Cherwell understood that economic aid to Britain was dependent on British approval of the plan.
 During the signing of the plan, which coincided with the signing of a loan agreement, President Roosevelt proposed that they sign the plan first.
 This prompted Churchill to exclaim: "What do you want me to do?
 Get on my hind legs and beg like Fala?"